ryantd42/NY-Legislative-Git/2023/S2237B-2023/bill.md

  the  legislature  that  this  act  would  have been enacted even if such invalid provisions had not been included herein.
   § 3.
-This act shall take effect on the  same  date  and  in  the  same manner as section 3 of part H of chapter 57 of the laws of 2023 amending the  social  services law relating to enacting the 1332 state innovation program, takes effect.
+This act shall take effect on the  same  date  and  in  the  same manner  as  section 3 of part H of chapter 57 of the laws of 2023, takes effect.